Legends of the Hidden Temple: Final Round: The Temple Run

 A contestant assembles a three-piece statue in the Shrine of the Silver Monkey.
 When the statue is assembled correctly, the unlocked doors of the room open and the contestant can advance toward the artifact, indicated by the pink circle on the map at the bottom left.

-In the final round, the winning team took the Pendants of Life, the contestants earned into the temple, and attempted to retrieve the episode's artifact and bring it back out of the temple within a three-minute time limit.
+In the final round, the winning team took the Pendants of Life that the contestants earned into the temple and attempted to retrieve the episode's artifact and bring it back out of the temple within a three-minute time limit.
 The team designated one member to enter the temple first; that team member carried one of the team's full pendants.
 The other team member held the remaining pendant, half pendant, or no pendant at all and stood by to enter if the first team member was taken out of the temple by a temple guard.
 Before starting, Olmec would explain the rooms in the temple and the necessary tasks in each room.
 During season 1, Fogg asked who would go first and explained about the temple guards and, if necessary, the extra half pendant.
 Beginning in season 2, Olmec himself explained these things.